ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### TPM 2 Quote

-When the Attester includes a TPM2 compliant cryptoprocessor, internal time-related counters are included within the signed TPM Quote.
-By including a initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
-And then as shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can the be appraised for freshness based on the predictable incrementing of these time-related counters.
+When the Attester includes a TPM2-compliant cryptoprocessor, internal time-related counters are included within the signed TPM Quote.
+By including an initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
+As shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can be appraised for freshness based on the predictable incrementing of these time-related counters.

 The relevant internal time-related counters defined within {{TPM2.0}} can be seen within \<tpms-clock-info\>.
 These counters include the \<clock\>, \<reset-counter\>, and \<restart-counter\> objects.
 The rules for appraising these objects are as follows: